Efficient Full-Matrix Adaptive Regularization: A convergence rate analysis with adaptivity

+We quantify the improvement of adaptive regularization by its advantage over the usual worst-case bound of SGD.
+To this end, we define the \emph{adaptive ratio} $\mu$ of an algorithm $\mathcal{A}$ as

-where $\{ g_t \}$ is the sequence of stochastic gradients, $\{ x_t \}$ the sequence of points played by the adaptive regularization algorithm, and $x^*$ is a comparator.
-For convex optimization problems $x^*$ is naturally the global minimum, but for non-convex optimization it is a subtler choice, which we detail in Appendix \ref{sec:appendix}.
+where $x_\mathcal{A}$ is the output of the $\mathcal{A}$, and $x^*$ is a comparator.
+For convex optimization problems $x^*$ is naturally the global minimum.
+For non-convex optimization it is a subtler choice, which we detail in Appendix \ref{sec:appendix}.

-This ratio characterizes the benefit of using adaptive regularization, and was shown in \cite{duchi2011adaptive} to be always bounded by a quantity independent of $T$, and potentially much smaller.
-Specifically, it was shown to be at times inversely proportional to the dimension in certain convex optimization problems, providing a theoretical justification for the speedup of adaptive regularization algorithms.
-For sake of completeness, in Appendix~\ref{sec:example} we restate one setting exemplifying this important fact.
+This ratio for the AdaGrad algorithm was shown in \citep{duchi2011adaptive} to be always bounded by a quantity independent of $T$, and potentially much smaller.
+Specifically, it was shown to be inversely proportional to the dimension in certain convex optimization problems, providing a theoretical justification for the speedup of adaptive optimizers.
+In Section~\ref{sec:example}, we show a new, simple, and natural setting illustrating adaptive speedup, even for a \emph{strongly convex} function $f$.